Flexible batteries for wearables

 We resealed the device screen with our own adhesive seal and attached the “wristband” to the smartwatch base.

 Once successfully integrated, we could operate the smartwatch normally.
-I worked with engineers to monitor battery output during use, such as performing bend testing with a linear actuator during idle mode.
+I worked with engineers to monitor battery output during use, such as performing bend testing with an Arduino-controlled linear actuator during idle mode.

 Final Deliverable